EkleTony/healthy-climate-ssl/README.md

 ### Implementation Summary

-The pipeline consists of:
+The pipeline includes:

-1. A deterministic synthetic geospatial dataset with multimodal region-level features
+1. Deterministic synthetic geospatial data with multimodal features
-2. A spatially-aware self-supervised model trained via masked reconstruction
+2. A spatially-aware self-supervised model (GeoModRank)
-3. Extraction of 192-dimensional region embeddings
-4. A standardized 70/10/20 region-level interpolation split
+3. 192-dimensional region embeddings with a 70/10/20 interpolation split
-5. Evaluation using simple downstream predictors (Ridge / MLP) compared to coordinate-based baselines  (Mean, IDW, KNN, NWKR)  a
+4. Downstream evaluation (Ridge / MLP) against coordinate-based baselines

-All randomness is explicitly seeded, and validation tests (`pytest`) are included to verify schema integrity, training stability, and embedding export.
+All experiments are seeded for reproducibility, and validation tests (`pytest`) verify data integrity and training stability.

 ---